skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     $ sky spot launch -n bert-qa bert_qa.yaml

 Sky will launch and start monitoring the spot job.
-When a preemption happens, Sky will automatically search for the required resources across regions and clouds to re-launch the job.
+When a preemption happens, Sky will automatically search for resources across regions and clouds to re-launch the job.

 Below is a complete `example <https://github.com/sky-proj/sky/blob/master/examples/spot/bert_qa.yaml>`_ for fine-tuning a bert model on a question answering task with HuggingFace.